Julian Marley: Current

 Marley and his brothers officially incorporated Ghetto Youths International Inc. in 2002.
 The label allowed all the brothers to work closely with each other on musical collaborations.
 This also allowed them to produce and release various works featuring many artists to include their own material for the Ghetto Youths imprint.
 It successfully carried on the Marley tradition, which lets music communicate to a global audience.
 The following year, Marley got the opportunity to unite and perform with all his brothers at the Roots Rock Reggae Festival in the United States.
 Along with the Marley family they also went to perform at the "Africa Unite" in Ethiopia in 2005, in Ghana in 2006, and Jamaica in 2008.
 With the invitation of the Jamaican government, The Uprising and Julian Marley performed at the 2008 Olympic Games in Beijing, China and celebrated with Usain Bolt, a Gold medal-winner runner from Jamaica.

 His fourth album, As I Am, was released on 25 January 2019, and received a nomination for a Grammy Award in the Best Reggae Album category.
+In 2022, he and Hasidic hip-hop artist Moshe Reuven released the song "Say", which was critically acclaimed, having been highlighted by places such as Rolling Stone.
+At the 66 Annual Grammy Awards, Julian won a Grammy for Reggae Album of the Year.